ravishankarkumar/officialcto/docs/index.md

   - title: Shared Growth
     details: A space to learn and connect, complemented by upcoming video content.

+image: /images/logo-large.png
+title: Official CTO is a blog for tech interview preparation covering DS/Algo, LLD, and HLD System Design and CS fundamentals

+---

 ---

 # Welcome to Official CTO